r-Techsupport/TechSupportBot/README.md

 [![Build Status](https://travis-ci.org/effprime/BasementBot.svg?branch=master)](https://travis-ci.org/effprime/BasementBot)

-BasementBot is a Discord bot designed for running in Docker.
-Written on top of the [Python Discord API](https://discordpy.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins.
+BasementBot is a Dockerized Discord bot.
+Written on top of the [Python Discord API](https://discordpy.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins to extend and scale the bot as much as you want.

 # Setup